 The Real Estate Finance Regulations were passed in July 2012 and provide a provisional framework for secured and structured finance transactions pertaining to real estate assets.
 This is a positive development for the potential growth of an asset-backed securitisation market in Saudi Arabia.

-Public real estate funds are governed by the Real Estate Investment Funds Regulations implemented by the CMA.
-Public real estate funds that also comply with the REIT Regulations can be listed on the Tadawul and potentially the Parallel Market as suggested under the proposed amendments to the Real Estate Investment Funds Regulations.
+Listed and unlisted public real estate funds are governed by the Real Estate Investment Funds Regulations implemented by the CMA.
 All privately placed real estate funds are governed by the private placement rules in the Investment Funds Regulations, which are significantly more comprehensive and provide managers with much greater flexibility.
 The vast majority of private funds in Saudi Arabia are real estate-focused.

 iv Hedge funds